labex-labs/labex-cheatsheets/docs/cheatsheets/en/docker.md

   <BaseQuizOption value="D">Deletes the "myapp:latest" image</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-t` flag tags the image with the name "myapp:latest", and the `.` specifies the build context (current directory).
+    The <code>-t</code> flag tags the image with the name "myapp:latest", and the <code>.</code> specifies the build context (current directory).
 This command builds a new image from a Dockerfile in the current directory.
   </BaseQuizAnswer>
 </BaseQuiz>